Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/TEST.md

 *Category: Modern Equipment (Premium Market Evaluation)*

 **🎯 Purpose and Importance**
-This scenario tests both systems' ability to accurately value premium modern equipment with high-end specifications.
-It validates handling of premium feature combinations and ensures the systems can properly assess equipment with multiple advanced features without excessive multiplier stacking.
+This scenario tests the Enhanced ML Model's ability to accurately value premium modern equipment with high-end specifications.
+It validates the diagnostic system's handling of premium feature combinations and ensures proper assessment of equipment with multiple advanced features that create complex processing requirements.

 **📋 Bulldozer Configuration**
 - **Year Made**: 2006